 - peer-based or multigenerational assistance

 This year AARP has been fighting hard in states during the budget process to improve access to each state’s unique respite care program, thereby increasing support for family caregivers.

 - New York increased services provided at home and in the community to support family caregivers and their older loved ones — including respite care.

 - In South Carolina, the state legislature made sure family caregivers get access to a hard-earned break by supporting recurring funding for respite care in the state budget.

 - In Utah, the state legislature increased the family caregiver respite program by 23 percent.

 - In Wyoming, the state legislature expanded the respite program by more than 10 percent.

 And we’re still fighting

-AARP will continue to fight in states across the country for family caregivers — for the services and support they need to safely care for their loved ones at home: respite care, training, workplace flexibility and more.
+AARP will continue to fight in states across the country for family caregivers — for the services and support they need to safely care for their loved ones at home: respite care, training, workplace protections, financial help and more.

 If you are a family caregiver, you’re not alone.